Sewer + Water

 The Pennsylvania Sewage Facilities Act of 1966 (as amended), more commonly known as “Act 537,” is the primary law controlling individual and community sewage disposal systems.
 Act 537 requires municipalities to submit official sewage facilities plans to the Pennsylvania Department of Environmental Protection for approval.
 These plans show the current and future needs of the municipality and assess wastewater facility choices to meet these needs.
 Under Act 537, municipalities are responsible for assuring that safe and reliable sewage disposal is provided within municipal boundaries.
 Act 537 plans are reviewed by appropriate planning agencies, including a county planning agency such as the LVPC, to determine consistency with land use goals and policies.
 The location of public sewer facilities is a key factor in the management of growth.

-Preservation of water resources is a major priority of the regional water supply plan.
+Preservation of water resources is a major priority of FutureLV: The Regional Plan.
 The ability to provide a safe, reliable water supply could be adversely impacted without careful county and local planning.
 Coordination of community water system development with comprehensive land use planning is essential for assuring long-term, reliable water supplies.
 The availability of community water systems has an influence on the location of urban development within the two counties.
 Water supply sources and land use also need to be matched to prevent pollution of supplies.
-Changes to the Pennsylvania Municipalities Planning Code (MPC) in 2000 require municipal and county comprehensive plans to contain a plan for the reliable supply of water.
-The LVPC plan contains policies and implementation strategies to address the MPC amendment.
+The Pennsylvania Municipalities Planning Code (MPC) requires municipal and county comprehensive plans to contain a plan for the reliable supply of water.
 The county comprehensive plan, through its policies, promotes the provision of adequate supplies of water of good quality to meet the existing and future needs of the Lehigh Valley.

 Act 167 requires counties to prepare stormwater management plans on a watershed-by-watershed basis.
 The plans must be developed in consultation with the affected municipalities.
 Standards for control of runoff from new development are a required component of each plan and are based on a detailed hydrologic assessment.
 A key objective of each plan is to coordinate the stormwater management decisions of the watershed municipalities.
 Implementation of each plan is through mandatory municipal adoption of ordinance provisions consistent with the plan.
 Within Lehigh and Northampton counties, the Lehigh Valley Planning Commission prepares plans on behalf of both counties.
 The state has designated 16 Act 167 study areas within the region.
-This map (PDF) displays the status of Act 167 planning in the Lehigh Valley.
-Until 2004 stormwater planning dealt solely with runoff quantity and not with runoff quality.
+Plans have been completed for each watershed to mitigate stormwater quantity and quality impacts of development activities.

 To comply with requirements of the National Pollutant Discharge Elimination System (NPDES) regulations from the Environmental Protection Agency, most municipalities in Lehigh and Northampton counties must adopt and implement an ordinance that requires the use of stormwater Best Management Practices (BMPs) to reduce or prevent the discharge of pollutants into receiving waters.
-The LVPC prepared an update to the Little Lehigh Creek Watershed Act 167 Plan to address water quality issues.
-The municipalities in the watershed adopted the model ordinance in 2004.
-An updated ordinance for the eleven (11) other watersheds with adopted Act 167 Plans was completed in 2006 to also incorporate water quality provisions.
-Act 167 Plans for the Perkiomen Creek, Sacony Creek and Maiden Creek headwater areas were completed most recently.
+The Act 167 plans contain a model ordinance that, when adopted by the municipalities, meets the requirements under the federal program.

 Act 167 Plans